leanlifestyle19-cmyk/BusBuddy/README.md

 - **Free-form AI chat** — child types any destination and gets guidance
 - **📸 Camera bus scan** — photograph an approaching bus to confirm the number

-1. Get a key at [console.anthropic.com](https://console.anthropic.com)
+1. Get a **free** key at [aistudio.google.com/apikey](https://aistudio.google.com/apikey) — no credit card needed
 2. Open BusBuddy → ⚙️ Settings → enter Parent PIN → **API Setup**
-3. Paste the key and tap **Save**
+3. Paste the key (`AIza...`) and tap **Save**

+The Gemini 2.0 Flash model used here has a generous free tier (15 requests/minute, 1 million tokens/day) — far more than a family app will ever use.

 > The key is stored in your browser's localStorage on this device only.
-It is never sent anywhere except to Anthropic's API.
+It is sent only to Google's API (`generativelanguage.googleapis.com`).
 Don't share the device with untrusted users.

-That's it.
-No Cloudflare, no DataMall registration, no server to manage.

 ---